 The Center for Collegiate Recovery Communities at Texas Tech University

-What about housing?
-Here at Texas Tech, we offer recovery-living dorms through Talkington Hall.
-We have a dedicated floor for just our students in recovery.
-Our staff coordinates student living assignments so we can ensure that all students living on are dorm floor are in recovery.
-For more information about housing contact our staff member Anna Trevino at (806)742-2891 or at firstname.lastname@example.org.
+- Housing.
+Here at Texas Tech, we offer recovery-living dorms.
+We have a dedicated floor for students in recovery.
+Our staff coordinates student living assignments so we can ensure that all students living in our dorm are in recovery.
+Typically, students stay in our recovery dorms for a year and then move off campus with other students in recovery.
+For more information about housing contact Anna Trevino at (806)742-2891 or at firstname.lastname@example.org.

 2018 Conference of Addiction, Recovery & Families